Never Gonna Leave This Bed: Music video

 The music video for the song was shot on January 12, 2011, at several different places including Santa Monica and downtown Los Angeles, California.
 The video shows scenes of Levine and Vyalitsyna in three different bed settings, including one at a pier on the beach of Santa Monica, another on Broadway in Los Angeles, and a third setting in an upper floor of the Hilton Hotel.
 The video also features the band performing in a glass truck from Aardvark Event Logistics, alternatively while driving down a highway during the day, and on a busy street in downtown Los Angeles at night, while onlookers take photos.
 The video premiered on Just Jared on February 4, 2011, and the day after on VH1 Top 20 Video Countdown.
 The video hit number seven on the Yahoo!
 Video chart published by Billboard.
 It was directed by Tim Nackashi.

 Reception

 Chris Ryan wrote for MTV that "It's a gorgeously shot and sunny video for a slightly melancholy but incredibly catchy song."
 The band sections were compared to a "sort of concert to-go".

 Live performances

 Maroon 5 performed the song on The Tonight Show with Jay Leno on January 17, 2011.
 The band also performed it on the Super Bowl XLV pre-show and DirecTV Celebrity Beach Bowl in February 2011, the Logie Awards of 2011, on May 1, 2011 and on The Today Show on August 4, 2011.
 The song was played for the Hands All Over Tour and the 2011 Summer Tour.
-The song was also featured on the bands iTunes Sessions EP, released on February 8, 2011.
+The song was also featured on the band's iTunes Session EP, released on February 8, 2011.